The History of National Nurses Week

 Celebrating Compassion: The Evolution of National Nurses Week

-Every year, National Nurses Week shines a spotlight on the enormous contributions of nurses to healthcare.
-Running from May 6th to May 12th, this week is a tribute to the nursing profession.
+Every year, National Nurses Week shines a spotlight on nurses and their enormous contributions to healthcare.
+Running from May 6th to May 12th, this week-long celebration is a tribute to the nursing profession.
 It's a time to recognize nurses' critical role in patient care and the overall healthcare system!
 This celebration extends a collective thank you to nurses, recognizing the dedication, expertise, and compassion they provide daily.

 Florence Nightingale's Legacy

 Florence Nightingale, known as the pioneer of modern nursing, had a major impact on her field.
-Her birthday, May 12th, is the reason for the dates of National Nurse's Week!
-Born in England, Nightingale's work during the Crimean War in the mid-1800s showed the world the importance of clean, well-organized care environments.
-She coordinated care for wounded soldiers at Constantinople, sharply reducing death rates by improving living conditions and emphasizing hygiene.
+Her birthday, May 12th, is the reason for the dates of National Nurses' Week!
+Born in England, Nightingale's work during the Crimean War in the mid-1800s (often referred to as Nightingale's mission to Crimea) demonstrated the importance of clean, well-organized care environments.
+She coordinated care for wounded soldiers at Constantinople, sharply reducing mortality by improving living conditions and emphasizing hygiene.

-Nightingale didn't just stop at improving conditions for soldiers; she went on to set the foundation for nursing as a profession, advocating for the importance of education and compassionate care.
+Nightingale didn't stop at improving conditions for soldiers; she laid the foundation for nursing as a profession, advocating the importance of education and compassionate care.
 Her birthday is the last day of Nurses Week, reminding us of the critical principles she introduced: care, compassion, and a commitment to improving healthcare for everyone.

 The Early Years